-It has been a month since the extremely bullish £750m+ tie up between M&S and Ocado was confirmed in the press.
+It has been a month since the extremely bullish £750m+ tie-up between M&S and Ocado was confirmed in the press.
 Admittedly, the talks between “Mango” and “Apricot” (the charming respective code names) were never the grocery sector’s greatest secret, with speculation being ever present over the past few months.
-Waitrose will exit the Ocado fulfillment offering in September 2020 and M&S will join… in a very well publicised JV capacity.
+Waitrose will exit the Ocado fulfilment offering in September 2020 and M&S will join… in a very well publicised JV capacity.

 Read below part 2 of my series which talks in detail about some of the most important factors that led to this change.
 Missed Part 1?
 Read it here!

 Assuming both parties are already wading through immeasurable amounts of data as part of the longer-term vision, some business agility should be centred on the current Ocado roadmap and how best it can service a core M&S customer segment.